Boyan253/Boyan253/README.md

                                                                    Hi 👋, I'm Boyan.
-                            hard to code but fear not, jesus was coding this world harder than the game you are trying to code.
+                            hard to code, but fear not, jesus was coding this world harder than the game you are trying to code.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------